 Some Capitol Hill legislators were furious.
 At the time, Richard Shelby, a republican senator from Alabama, said Congress would not "sit back and watch the reckless abandonment of sound principles, a proven track record, a steady path to success, and the destruction of our human spaceflight programme".

 As a compromise, lawmakers from affected states insisted on a single super heavy-lift rocket to replace the Constellation launchers cancelled by the White House.

-The SLS design, which was based on Nasa technical studies, was unveiled in 2011.
+The SLS design was unveiled in 2011.
 After work started, delays and cost overruns gave ammunition to critics, who thought Nasa should rely on rockets operated by commercial providers.

 But without significant modifications, no existing boosters have sufficient power to send Orion, astronauts and large cargo to the Moon in one flight - as the SLS would have.

 An estimated $18bn has been spent on the SLS since the beginning of the last decade.

 John Shannon, who has been in charge of the SLS at Boeing since 2015, explained: "I suspect that once SLS is in the national capability there won't be a need for another heavy-lift vehicle like it for many years.
 So this is really a once-in-a-generation opportunity."

 Follow Paul on Twitter.